 Records in this system include documentation of visits to counselors designated by the agency to provide EAP services (regardless of whether the counselors are employed by the Federal, state, or local government, or by a private sector or community organization); problem assessments; counseling; recommendations and/or referrals for treatment and/or rehabilitation; client cooperation with those recommendation and/or referrals; progress; and other notes or records of discussions held with the client made by the counselor.
 Additionally, records in this system may include documentation of the therapeutic or rehabilitative work performed by a private therapist or a therapist at a Federal, State, local government, or private organization.
 If the client was referred to the EAP by a supervisor due to work performance or conduct problems, the record may also contain information regarding such matters.
-When the client was referred to the EAP because of a positive drug test, required by DOL s drug-free workplace plan, the record will also contain information about such tests results.
+When the client was referred to the EAP because of a positive drug test, required by DOL's drug-free workplace plan, the record will also contain information about substance abuse assessment, treatment, aftercare, and substance use monitoring results.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-These records are used to document the nature and extent of the client's problem; the counseling, recommendations and/or referrals for treatment and/or rehabilitation made by the EAP; and the extent of the client s participation in, and the results of treatment or rehabilitation in community or private sector programs; and any follow-up necessary.
+These records are used to document the nature and extent of the client's problem; the short-term problem solving / counseling, recommendations and/or referrals for treatment and/or rehabilitation made by the EAP; and the extent of the client s participation in, and the results of treatment or rehabilitation in community or private sector programs; and any follow-up necessary.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-To disclose, in accordance with 42 CFR 2.51, patient identifying information to medical personnel who have a need for the information about a patient for the purpose of treating a condition which poses an immediate threat to health of any person and which requires immediate medical intervention.
+i.
+To disclose, in accordance with 42 CFR 2.51(a), patient identifying information to medical personnel who have a need for the information about a patient for the purpose of treating a condition which poses an immediate threat to health of any person and which requires immediate medical intervention.

-To disclose information to a Federal, State or local law enforcement authority that is directly related to a patient s commission of a crime committed on the premises of the program or against any program personnel or to a threat to commit such a crime.
+iv.
+To disclose information to a Federal, State or local law enforcement authority that is directly related to a patient's commission of a crime committed on the premises of the program or against any program personnel or to a threat to commit such a crime.
 (See 42 CFR 2.12(a)(5));

+v.
 To disclose information to State or local law enforcement authorities on incidents of suspected child abuse or neglect.
-(See 42 CFR 2.12(c)(6).
+(See 42 CFR 2.12(c)(6);

-To disclose patient identifying information for audit and evaluation purposes under the circumstance set forth in 42 CFR 2.53
+x.
+To disclose patient identifying information for audit and evaluation purposes under the circumstance set forth in 42 CFR 2.53.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES: